milkcircle/milkcircle.github.io/seine.md

 aaroncheng.me/{
 you've guessed what i'd make you
 you've guessed where i'd take you
-can you guess what i'd give you?  }
+can you guess what i'd give you?
+have you given up? }